“A romantic mountain retreat in the northeast of the island with cosy self-catering wooden lodges and total tranquillity”

 - Painters and writers find inspiration in the solitude and tranquillity - your chance to write that novel

-- Take the skippered yacht for a spin: it’s a 50-foot ocean-race-winning beauty that can be hired for 1 or 2-night cruises with a skipper
+- Ask Luis about hiring a yacht : he sometimes has access to a 50-foot ocean-race-winning beauty that can be hired for 1 or 2-night cruises with a skipper

 - Or set off on a mountain bike - you can hire them locally